skim743/gritsbot_3/README.md

 ```
 ssh pi@<IP-address-of-Pi>
 ```
-When promted to enter password, tpye 'raspberry'
+When promted to enter password, type 'raspberry'

 Then, launch